10 Entry Level Cybersecurity Resume & Interview Pitfalls

 3. Demonstrate that you’re a team player

-Now more than ever, cyber security professionals must interact with people and departments throughout the organization to get the job done.
+Now more than ever, cybersecurity professionals must interact with people and Now more than ever, cybersecurity professionals must interact with people and departments throughout the organization to get the job done.
 Remember that it isn’t just about you, and that no one expects you to solve an organization’s critical security issues in a vacuum.
-Interviewers are likely to respond favorably when applicants demonstrate at attitude of collaboration and teamwork.
+Interviewers are likely to respond favorably when applicants demonstrate an attitude of collaboration and teamwork.

 4. Avoid overstating your accomplishments